jhlink/reactnd-project-readable-starter/README.md

 1. Implement Delete Post
-- 3. Implement edit Comment
-4. Implement vote on comment
+-4.
+Implement vote on comment
 5. Implement delete comment
 7. Move comment count and other stuff to Post list view
 8. Show 404 when accessing deleted page.